StrangeJay/-ExamProCo-aws-bootcamp-cruddur-2023/journal/week1.md

 - I fixed the error by changing app.route definitions in the app.py file to **"data_notifications()"** and this fixed the problem.
 ![notifications api working](https://user-images.githubusercontent.com/105195327/221357111-9fac2dc2-3e24-48b5-bcbf-3d8227725de7.png)

+### Frontend
+- I went to the frontend directory and opened the **"App.js"** file.
+- I created the path for my notifications feed page and added the import statement.
+- I created a **"NotificationsFeedPage.js"** file in pages directory and using the **"HomeFeedPage.js"** as a guide i inputted the required data.
+- I created a **"NotificationsFeedPage.css"** file.
+- I saved my changes and refreshed the web address and my changes were seen.